 It's Easy to Sew Quarter Inch Seams for Quilts

 A quilting seam allowance is more narrow than the seam allowance used to make clothing.

-Why is it Important to Sew an Accurate Quarter Inch Seam?
+Why It's Important to Sew an Accurate Quarter Inch Seam

 Sewing an accurate quilting seam allowance is essential.
 If seam allowances are off, patchwork pieces will not match-up with each other when it's time to sew components together.

 You might not notice a seam allowance that isn't quite right when you sew together batches of same-sized squares to make a quilt.
 If the seams are all the same width, patches will still align correctly.
 Incorrect spacing becomes a problem when sewing together patchwork units that have a different number of seams within their boundaries.

 Set Up the Sewing Machine to Test the Seam Allowance

 Let's set up the sewing machine to sew an exact quarter inch seam, the standard seam allowance used for quilts.
 Once you've mastered a quarter inch seam, your blocks will have units with sharp points and crisp corners, and they'll fit together perfectly when it's time to assemble the block or quilt.

 Some patterns recommend that you sew a 'scant' quarter inch seam allowance (see page 5).
 When you see the term used, make the seam allowance about a pencil line's width narrower than 1/4".
 You may find that a scant seam is best for all of your patchwork, so it's important to test your seam allowance before you begin to sew.